syafiq-askerov/Changi-Airport-Data-Analytics-Design-Project/README.md

 # Syafiq Bashir Design Project

-This reposistory consists contents of Syafiq's design project.
+This reposistory consists of contents from Syafiq's design project.

 **Design project:** Developing an Analytics Interface for Changi Airport by utilising the ELK stack.